 Solution 4.
 Initialize as last resort

-Before starting disk initialization, use DiskInternals Partition Recovery to create a disk image (in the future, you can restore the disk at any time convenient for you).
+Before starting disk initialization, use DiskInternals Partition Recovery to try open disk, recover its data or to create a disk image (in the future, you can restore the disk at any time convenient for you).
 Then you can safely do initialization.

 Let's go in order.

 A bit about DiskInternals Partition Recovery software: This application creates a disk image completely free with one click.
 In addition, you can also view files as in Windows Explorer, and restore data, if necessary — a universal application.